numpy/numpy-tutorials/content/tutorial-deep-learning-on-mnist.md

     ax.imshow(sample.reshape(28, 28), cmap='gray')
 ```

 _Above are five images taken from the MNIST training set.
-Hand-drawn
+Various hand-drawn
-Arabic numerals 3, 8, 9, 6, and 5._
+Arabic numerals are shown, with exact values chosen randomly with each run of the code._

 > **Note:** You can also visualize a sample image as an array by printing `x_train[59999]`.
 Here, `59999` is your 60,000th training image sample (`0` would be your first).
 Your output will be quite long and should contain an array of 8-bit integers:
 >